tlswg/tls13-spec/draft-ietf-tls-tls13.md

 situation when the server rejects 0-RTT and falls back to 1-RTT.

-In addition, to avoid accidental misuse, TLS implementations MUST NOT enable 0-RTT (either sending or receiving) unless specifically requested by the application and SHOULD NOT automatically resend 0-RTT data if it is rejected by the server unless instructed by the application.
-In order to allow applications to implement special processing for 0-RTT data, when accepting 0-RTT as a server, a TLS implementation MUST provide a way for the application to determine if the handshake has completed.
+In addition, to avoid accidental misuse, TLS implementations MUST NOT enable 0-RTT (either sending or accepting) unless specifically requested by the application and MUST NOT automatically resend 0-RTT data if it is rejected by the server unless instructed by the application.
+Server-side applications may wish to implement special processing for 0-RTT data for some kinds of application traffic (e.g., abort the connection, request that data be resent at the application layer, or delay processing until the handshake completes) In order to allow applications to implement this kind of processing, TLS implementations MUST provide a way for the application to determine if the handshake has completed.

 # Working Group Information